intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 2. Download and Install Docker following the instructions on: https://docs.docker.com/get-docker/
 3. Pull an Analytics Zoo docker image (optional)
-It is optional to pull an Analytics Zoo docker image in advance, as the command “docker run” in “Launch Analytics Zoo Docker” step will check the availability of the docker image and pull the image if it is absent.
+It is optional to pull an Analytics Zoo docker image in advance, as the command “docker run” in [“Launch Analytics Zoo Docker Container”](!Launch-Analytics-Zoo-Docker-Container) step will check the availability of the docker image and pull the image if it is absent.
 For example, to pull the latest docker image in advance, use:
 ```
 sudo docker pull intelanalytics/analytics-zoo:latest
 ```